zmeri/PC-SAFT/README.rst

 Author
 ------

-* **Zach Baird** - zmeri_
+- **Zach Baird** - zmeri_

 License
 -------

-This project is licensed under the GNU General Public License v3.0 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU General Public License v3.0 License

 Acknowledgments
 ---------------

 When developing these functions the code from two other groups was used as references:
-* Code from Joachim Gross (https://www.th.bci.tu-dortmund.de/cms/de/Forschung/PC-SAFT/Download/index.html)
+- Code from Joachim Gross (https://www.th.bci.tu-dortmund.de/cms/de/Forschung/PC-SAFT/Download/index.html)
-* The MATLAB/Octave program written by Angel Martin and others (http://hpp.uva.es/open-source-software-eos/)
+- The MATLAB/Octave program written by Angel Martin and others (http://hpp.uva.es/open-source-software-eos/)

 .. _Cython: http://cython.org/
 .. _Eigen: https://github.com/eigenteam/eigen-git-mirror